-- Naming and addressing - Rendezvous or invocation mechanisms - Semantics and properties of protocol operations - Idempotent operations, delta vs. full state updates, synchronization, ... - Interaction paradigms - Synchronous, asynchronous, both - · RPC-style operation vs. event notifications at any time - "Reliability" - Includes flow control, sequence preservation, etc. - How probable is it that a certain operation will not fail. - Example: transferring a file from A to B unchanged - Multitude of different protocol mechanisms available
+- Naming and addressing - Rendezvous or invocation mechanisms - Semantics and properties of protocol operations - Idempotent operations, delta vs. full state updates, synchronization, ... - Interaction paradigms - · Synchronous, asynchronous, both - RPC-style operation vs. event notifications at any time - Degree of coupling - · How closely have protocol entities to stay in sync? - Degree of "Reliability" - Includes flow control, sequence preservation, etc. - How probable is it that a certain operation will not fail.